Where Are the Boundaries?

 We’ve known each other for several years, we were in the same class at Bible college and later on worked together in Christian youth work.
 When we started dating, there should have been a good foundation for a wonderful, problem-free relationship.
 We thought waiting to have sex until we were married wouldn’t be a problem.
 Well, it has been wonderful, but not problem-free …

-‘People often ask us the question, “Where are your limits?”’
+‘People often ask us the question, “Where are your boundaries?”’

 In addition, God has given us prayer and the Bible, where we find good advice and practical solutions to help us – if we use them.
 The framework we find in the Bible is good.
 A lot of people say, ‘Surely it’s OK now that we’re engaged?’.
 They think it is allowed because they’re engaged.
 But the Bible says something else.
 All sexual relations outside the framework of marriage are sin.
 The Bible is clear regarding sex between unmarried people.
 There is a scary phrase that’s used for this in the Bible: ‘sexual immorality’.
 A lot of people say they don’t find this anywhere in the Bible.
 We think this is a bit strange, as it is mentioned over fifty times in the New Testament alone.
 See Matthew 15:19–20; 1 Corinthians 7:2 and 1 Thessalonians 4:3–5.